laravel/locket/README.md

 # Locket

-Locket is a read-later app and a link sharing social feed.
+Locket is an MCP demo app.
+It combines a read-later app with a link sharing social feed.
 Users can share interesting links, manage their 'to read' list of links, and bookmark links shared by others.

 ![screenshot](art/screenshot.png)